aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Quality Control and mirdeep2 plots:

   * How many reads per sample before and after trimming?
+I have data for each sample separately in my QC_and_mirdeep_stats.ods, but for all samples combined, there were 167553689 reads before trimming and 107061684 (63.9%) remained after trimming.
   * Length distribution of unique reads and total reads?
 I have this with separate traces for each sample, but perhaps combine into one plot with 2 traces: unique read count and total read count.
+Average read length is 23.7nt and 52.0% of reads are 21-24nt long.
   * How many reads mapped to the genome?
+For all samples combined, 30% of trimmed reads mapped to the genome 1-5 times (65% of unique reads).

 ## Previously predicted turkey miRNAs: